All Episodes Plain Text

 Look, our policy with respect to the Golan Heights hasn't changed.

-I don't have any comment on the announcement of people moving from inside Israel to the Golan Heights.
+I don't have any comment on the announcement of people moving from inside Israel to the Golden Heights.

-You don't think it potentially, I mean, given the timing and all of this, that it could complicate things in terms of Syria more largely?
+You don't think it potentially, I mean, given the timing and all of this, that it could complicate things in terms of Syria more larger?

-At this point in the stage, everyone seems to want a piece of cereal.
+So at this point in stage, you have everyone seems to want a piece of Syria.

 These are not people who are moving to the buffer zone that is covered under the 1974 disengagement agreement.

-And we have made quite clear our opinion about the buffer zone is that we believe it ought to be upheld.
+And we have made quite clear our opinion about the buffer zone is that we ought to believe it ought to be upheld.

 Israel has said that the deployment of forces into that buffer zone is temporary.

-And if you look at the statement that the United States signed on to, along with our partners in the region and a number of European countries on Saturday, it called for the upholding of We stand by Syria's territorial integrity.
+And if you look at the statement that the United States signed on to, along with our partners in the region and a number of European countries on Saturday, it called for the upholding of Syria's territorial integrity.

 We stand by that position.

-So there's been a lot of optimism but do you see a deal in the offing and is it a deal that the US finds productive for moving to a post -conflict era?
+So there's been a lot of optimism, but do you see a deal in the offing?

 So the negotiations have been productive in recent days.